-LuxArm Wearing Schedule:
+LuxArm Wearing:

-- The LuxArm should NOT be worn in the shower. - The LuxArm belt should NOT be worn to bed, however the forearm piece can be separated and used at night as a positioning hand splint. - If the forearm piece is worn at night, it is suggested that the affected arm be ergonomically positioned on a pillow and elevated while sleeping (if needed for management of edema). - LuxArm is meant to be worn while seated, standing, walking and transferring, but always follow the wearing recommendation of your therapist.
+- The LuxArm should NOT be worn in the shower. - The LuxArm belt should NOT be worn to bed, however the forearm piece can be separated and used at night as a positioning hand splint. - If the forearm piece is worn at night, it is suggested that the affected arm be ergonomically positioned on a pillow and elevated while sleeping (if needed for management of edema). - LuxArm is meant to be worn throughout the day while seated, standing, walking and transferring, but always follow the wearing schedule recommended by your therapist.